essemmeppi/DS-portfolio/README.md

 We used the survey's questions about feelings of depression or anxiety to obtain a self-reported measure of mental health at the state level.
 Finally, we used the OxCGRT data to know how strict the government response was each day, and thus to understand when social restrictions were relaxed.

 Using regressions, we found that self-reported mental distress, such as anxiety and depression, had a negative significant relationship with mobility.
-We also found that they Granger-caused the recovery of mobility in different states after the initial restriction was lifted.
-This finding suggests that mental distress may serve as a valuable proxy and predictor of mobility recovery during the relaxation phase of interventions.
-For this reason, mental health should be incorporated into the design of public health interventions.
+Further, we found that they Granger-caused the recovery of mobility in different states after the initial restriction was lifted.
+Hence, the changes over time of self-reported mental health significantly preceded the changes in mobility.
+This finding suggests that mental distress may serve as predictor of mobility recovery during the relaxation phase of interventions.
+As such, it matters a lot and it should be incorporated into the design of public health interventions.

-We are finalising a paper that will soon be published on arXiv.
+We are finalising a paper that will soon be submitted.

 ![Public Acceptability Dimensions](/DS-portfolio/assets/img/mobility_mentalhealth_map.png)